VoidNebulon/glitchfixit-firebase-version/src/content/legal/privacy-policy.md

-# Privacy Policy
+---
+title: "Privacy Policy"
+---

-_Last updated: [20/September/2024]_
+Last updated: **20/September/2024**

-Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information.
+**Your privacy is important to us.
+This Privacy Policy explains how we collect, use, and protect your information.**

 ## 1. Information We Collect